orensrauch/Solveqa.com/content/docs/getting-started.md

   - "docs/environments.html"
 ---
 <img src="">
-This page is an overview of the React documentation and related resources.
+This page is an overview of the SolveQA Master Project documentation and related resources.

-**React** is a JavaScript library for building user interfaces.
-Learn what React is all about on [our homepage](/) or [in the tutorial](/tutorial/tutorial.html).
+**SolveQA** is a QA Software testing open source tutorial.
+Learn how to apply the Master Project [in the tutorial](/tutorial/tutorial.html).

 ---